karlgluck/tcltools/README.md

 What about self-testing?
 ------------------------

 This library has inline self-tests written immediately after most procedure declarations.
 The tests can be launched by running [`diagnose`](./1.0/test/diagnose) in the test directory.
-If all goes well, you'll get an output like this:
+If all goes well, you'll get output like this:

 ```
 ####################################################################################################